pbgl/Dashboard-Prototype/README.rst

     python mutants_dashboard.py

+Upon startup it will report where it is running, the default is localhost port 8050. http://127.0.0.1:8050/

-For Internet/Production Deployment: In mutants_dashboard.py make sure that these lines are present/uncommented:
+For **internet/production** deployment: In mutants_dashboard.py change the commenting that it looks like so:

 .. code-block:: python